Chenqing-Lin/FAIR-Pruner/README.md

-# FAIR-Pruner: Flexible Automatic Identification and Removal
+# FAIR-Pruner: ToD-based Automatic Identification and Removal

 ## Project Overview

-**FAIR-Pruner** is a novel method of neural network pruning, designed to prune redundant parts of deep learning models to improve computational efficiency while maintaining high accuracy.
+**FAIR-Pruner** is an automated pruning tool based on ToD (Tolerance of Difference), designed to prune redundant parts of deep learning models to improve computational efficiency while maintaining high accuracy.
 This tool can process a variety of common datasets such as **CIFAR-10** and **ImageNet2012 1K**.
 The project demonstrates how pruning algorithms can be applied to deep learning models.

-**Original model**
 ![Original model](image/original_model.png)
-**Pruned  model**

 ![Pruned model](image/tiny_model.png)
 ## Requirements